Manipulation and Peer Mechanisms: A Survey: Introduction

+Our survey has some overlap with a recent survey of academic peer review by \citet{shah2022}, but our surveys make distinct contributions.
+Rather than focusing on a single application (academic peer review in the case of \citet{shah2022}), we focus on manipulation in peer mechanisms, which extends to several other applications, such as poverty targeting and peer grading of student assignments. \possessivecite{shah2022} survey covers some work on manipulation but does not go into the same detail as we do.
+Also, the models we discuss are often different.
+The models of peer mechanisms we discuss only correspond to models of academic peer review when each author submits one sole-authored paper and is also available as a reviewer.
+Authors often submit multiple papers, each paper can have multiple authors, authors may not act as reviewers, and reviewers may not submit papers.

 We begin the survey with a motivating example to describe why many peer mechanisms create an opportunity for the participants to manipulate who wins the prize.
-We then provide a taxonomy of approaches to prevent manipulation and discuss some of the theoretical results.
+We then provide a taxonomy of approaches to prevent manipulation and discuss the range of techniques that researchers have proposed.
+To highlight the two main theoretical approaches of axiomatic and approximation analysis, we focus on the model of peer selection.
 We survey the empirical studies of peer mechanisms and list key lessons the empirical research provides for theory.
 We conclude the survey by highlighting several areas in need of further research.